-- Review reasonable accommodation procedures to ensure their compatibility with fair housing laws, State Housing Element law, and the Health and Safety Code (2015-17); - Evaluate the County's Ordinance with respect to Secondary Units and amend it as necessary for consistency with State law (2015-17); - Evaluate the Park Dedication fee structure to ensure that it does not pose a constraint to the development of affordable housing (2015-17); - Analyze the 25-foot height requirement in medium density residential zones and other zones, and consider modifications to these requirements, as appropriate (2015-17); - Analyze the impact of the County's parking requirements on the development of housing and modify the requirements if needed, especially as they relate to the provision of affordable and senior housing (2015-17); - Monitor the comprehensive Zoning Ordinance Update to ensure that proposed amendments do not pose an undue constraint on housing development (2015-23); and - Review requirements for on- and off-site improvements for new developments, define what "excessive" requirements are, identify "excessive" potential requirements, and make every effort to reduce these "excessive" requirements, if any.
-(Ongoing)
+- Draft reasonable accommodation procedures compatible with fair housing laws, State Housing Element law, and the Health and Safety Code - Evaluate the County's Ordinance with respect to Secondary Units and amend it as necessary for consistency with State law - Evaluate the Park Dedication fee structure to ensure that it does not pose a constraint to the development of affordable housing. - Analyze the 25-foot height requirement in medium density residential zones and other zones, and consider modifications to these requirements, as appropriate. - Analyze the impact of the County's parking requirements on the development of housing and modify the requirements if needed, especially as they relate to the provision of affordable and senior housing. - Review requirements for on- and off-site improvements for new developments, define what "excessive" requirements are, identify "excessive" potential requirements, and make every effort to reduce these "excessive" requirements, if any.

-- Periodically review proposed changes to the Alameda County Zoning Ordinance to ensure consistency with the Housing Element law and State and Federal fair housing laws. - Ensure that County regulations do not unnecessarily constrain housing development - Coordinate efforts with other County agencies as needed
+- Periodically review proposed changes to the Alameda County Zoning Ordinance to ensure consistency with the Housing Element law and State and Federal fair housing - Ensure that County regulations do not unnecessarily constrain housing development - Coordinate efforts with other County agencies as needed